 Serving in the Arizona Senate, I’m completing a legacy of service that my family has held, generation after generation, to give back and honor our country and our countrymen.
 My constituents elected me to represent them, and their wishes for me on how they want me to vote are at the forefront of how I vote.

-Lt Col (ret.)
-Wendy Rogers has led a life of service to her country and her community.
+Wendy Rogers has Led a life of service to her country and her community.

-In addition to her degrees in social work, Col. Rogers holds a second master’s degree in National Security Studies from Cal State San Bernardino.
-Wendy and Hal home schooled their children George and Emily during their elementary years.
+In addition to her degrees in social work, Wendy holds a second master’s degree in National Security Studies from Cal State San Bernardino.
+Wendy and Hal homeschooled their children George and Emily during their elementary years.
 George and Emily then graduated from an Arizona public charter high school and were merit-scholarship ASU Barrett Honors College Sun Devils.
 George was commissioned as an officer in the US Marine Corps in May 2009, later returning to Arizona to earn his PhD in electrical engineering at ASU in 2014.
 Emily graduated in 2012 with a Barrett Honors BA in German and Honors BS in international business and marketing.
-George and his wife are the proud parents a four-year-old, a two-year-old, and a newborn, adding the title of “proud grandparent” to Wendy’s life of accomplishment.
+George and his wife are the proud parents a seven-year-old, a five-year-old, a two-year-old and newborn, adding the title of “proud grandparent” to Wendy’s life of accomplishment.

 Wendy has been active in the local community as development director of an Arizona charter school, as a foster parent, and as an Arizona substitute teacher.
 Both Wendy and Hal are active, alert-roster-ready officers in the US Air Force auxiliary, the Civil Air Patrol (CAP), flying missions and participating in search and rescue efforts.
 Wendy Rogers’ maxim in life remains what her parents taught her from Luke 12:48: “For unto whomsoever much is given, of him shall much be required; and to whom men have committed much, of him they will ask the more.”